isomerpages/govtech-corp/index.md

       url: /about-us/who-we-are/
   - infopic:
       title: Tech for Public Good
-      subtitle: OUR DIGITAL GOVERNMENT EFFORTS
+      subtitle: Our innovations
       id: infopic
-      description: To build a Smart Nation, GovTech leverages innovative technology to shape the way citizens use and interact with government digital services
+      description: Explore technologies that empower citizens and improve quality of life.
-      button: FIND OUT MORE
+      button: learn more
       alt: Tech for Public Good
       url: /our-digital-government-efforts/tech-for-public-good
       image: /images/Homepage/techforpublicgood.png
   - infopic:
       title: Engineering Digital Government
-      subtitle: OUR DIGITAL GOVERNMENT EFFORTS
+      subtitle: OUR FOCUS
-      description: Find out how GovTech takes the lead in harnessing technology to drive public sector digital transformation
+      description: See how we drive digitalisation in the Singapore Government and the public service sector.
-      button: Find out more
+      button: Learn more
       url: /our-digital-government-efforts/engineering-digital-government/
       image: /images/Homepage/engineerdigitalgov.png
       alt: Our Role
   - infopic:
       title: Why Join GovTech
-      subtitle: CAREER OPPORTUNITIES
+      subtitle: Our culture
-      description: Be an agent of change at GovTech while gaining access to learning and leadership opportunities
+      description: Join us in improving lives through technology and pursuing learning and leadership opportunities at the same time.
-      button: Find out more
+      button: Learn more
       url: /careers/why-join-govtech/overview/
       image: /images/Homepage/whyjoingovtechcareer.png
       alt: Our Achievements